Tommy Prince: Reduced circumstances

 He spiraled into a depression, and like many war veterans, he experienced post battle stress symptoms and combat nightmares which caused him to awaken in a sweat and in terror.
 His personal life continued to deteriorate with alcoholism and homelessness.
 Winnipeg police officers knew him personally and also of his heroic war service, and would refuse to hold him for intoxication or vagrancy, instead providing transport to a Salvation Army facility.
-His final years were spent virtually alone, living in a Salvation Army hostel room 6' by 8' and subsisting on temporary employment such as janitorial labour.
 Prince's son Tommy Prince Jr. and his girlfriend offered to accommodate his father at their own address, but Prince declined, not wanting to be a burden on his family.
+His final years were spent virtually alone, living in a Salvation Army hostel 6x8' (1.83 metres x 2.44 metres) room and subsisting on temporary employment such as janitorial labourer or a part-time security guard.

 Through courage and perseverance, Prince eventually overcame his alcoholism and would later give coherent media interviews and reminiscences of his military deeds.
 In order to support himself, he sold off his war medals.
 Despite his straitened finances, Prince remained generous to others and would give cash to people whom he judged to be worse off than himself.

 Prince would attend the annual Remembrance Day reunions with his PPCLI comrades-in-arms.
 Claude Petit, a former fellow soldier from the Korean War, later stated that he was aware of Prince's struggles.
 Petit believed that "someone should have done something...especially the regiment...he spent his life in there, that's all he knew."

 On one occasion at night in 1976 on the Winnipeg streets, Prince was assaulted and beaten by a street gang who were unaware of his identity.
 Later, in another incident, he was stabbed by a young man who had mistaken him for another First Nations man whom he had been targeting.
 These serious acts of violence possibly contributed to Prince's demise the following year at the age of 62.